The Fourier modal method for gratings with bi-anisotropic materials: Conventional Fourier modal method

 \section{Conventional Fourier modal method}

-In this section, we will formulate basic ideas of the Fourier modal method in application to structures consisting of nonchiral reciprocal materials.
-We will also formulate Li's factorization rules, an approach that substantially enhances the convergence of the numerical scheme.
+In this section, we will formulate \edit{the} basic \edit{concept} of the Fourier modal method in application to structures consisting of materials \edit{without any magneto-electric coupling}.
+We will also formulate Li's factorization rules, an approach that substantially \edit{improves} the convergence of the numerical scheme.